A flux-based HDG method: Introduction

 The rest of the paper is organized as follows.
-In Section 2, some notation is introduced and the unified framework is presented.
-In Section 3, we show the existence and uniqueness of approximate solutions in the framework.
-In Section 4, we prove superconvergence properties of all the methods, assuming the $M$-decomposition.
+In Section 2, we introduce notation and present the flux-based formulation, and a new method is derived from it.
+We verify the local solvability of the methods.
+In Section 3, we establish a priori estimate and error estimates of optimal order for our method, assuming that an inf-sup condition holds.
+In Section 4, we prove that the inf-sup condition is satisfied if the polynomial degrees for $\qqhat$ and $u_h$ are $k$ and $k+1$, respectively, and triangular meshes are used.
 In Section 5, numerical results are presented to validate our theoretical results.